ZAOUI-Yassine/ZAOUI-Yassine/README.md

 ### 🏥 Medical Imaging with SAX-NeRF
 - Investigating **3D reconstruction techniques** using transformers.
-- Applying **representation learning** for medical imaging applications.
+- Tried different sampling methods to avoid redundancy and promote diversity.

 ### 📊 EEG Analysis with Self-Supervised Learning
 - Studied **SSL methods** for **sleep staging and pathology detection**.
-- Built deep learning models for EEG time-series analysis.
+- Tried different regularizaton techniques to improve model performance on pretexts.

 ### 🚀 GRU-D for Multivariate Time Series Forecasting
-- Designed a **GRU-D model** to handle missing data in time series.
+- Explored **GRU-D model** to handle missing data in time series.
-- Applied **sequential learning** techniques for real-world forecasting.
+- Tried different improvements attempt to make new imputations in the studied time series.

 ---

 ## 🌟 Highlights

-- 🏆 **Hackathon Participant:** Competing in ML & AI challenges.
 - 📖 **Continual Learner:** Expanding expertise in deep learning & mathematical modeling.
 - 🎯 **Research-Oriented:** Passionate about solving cutting-edge AI problems.
 - 💡 **Problem Solver:** Strong background in **mathematical modeling, statistics, and optimization**.